Skip to main content

 Autism and ADHD co-occur at high rates, especially in adults who were overlooked or misdiagnosed earlier in life.
 When only one lens is used, part of the picture can be missed.

-• An autism assessment may under-identify ADHD-related executive function challenges.
+An autism assessment may under-identify ADHD-related executive functioning challenges.

 This is particularly important for adults who:

-• Have spent years masking, especially in ways that aren’t always obvious (you can read more about high-masking autism in women)
+• Have spent years masking, especially in ways that aren’t always obvious (you can read more about high-masking autism in women here)

 • Have complex trauma histories